 Real Christmas trees are totally recyclable.
 As Christmas comes to a close and we take all our decorations down please don't forget to dispose of your tree responsibly.

-There are many ways your Christmas tree can be recycled and reused.
+There are many ways your real Christmas tree can be recycled and reused.
 Here are our tree recycling ideas…

 BCTGA Member Christmas Tree Recycling

 Many BCTGA members offer Christmas tree recycling services where your used Christmas tree can be returned to the farm.
-Your tree can then be mulched and returned to the fields where it grew.
+Your tree can then be chipped and returned to the fields where it grew.
 Contact your local member for more details on collection and drop off details.

 Recycle for Charity

 Many charities now run Christmas tree recycling schemes where they collect and recycle your tree in exchange for a donation.
 These schemes are a great way to help support a local charity.
 You normally need to pre register your tree collection so check online or in your local paper for details.
+JustHelping is one UK charity which partners with hospices and community groups to manage Christmas tree collections throughout the country.

 Local Recycling Centre